tarunsha009/Python/OOPS_Concepts/notes.md

     print(len(people))  # 1, because p1 and p2 are considered equal
     ```
+   You might be wondering why i need override the __hash__ method.

+   By default, user-defined classes in Python inherit __eq__ and __hash__ methods from the base object class.
+These default methods use the identity of the objects (their memory addresses) for equality and hashing.
+Therefore, if you don't override these methods, the default behavior is to compare objects based on their memory addresses and to use their memory addresses to compute hash values.

 3. **Comparing Different Attributes**:
    - Customize the comparison to check specific attributes or a combination of attributes based on the requirements.